OpenPythons/OpenPythonUtils/README.md

 # OpenPython

-Micropython for OpenComputer (with ThumbSJ)
+Micropython for OpenComputer (with ThumbSK)